 It will be in line with the business model evolution trends:

-- Empowering of users — RTB model should create tremendous amount of value for both the capital owners and the borrowers
+- Empowering of users — RTB model should create a tremendous amount of value for both the capital owners and the borrowers

 Symmetrical.ai Marketplace Construction

 Data: Customer data providers (DSA Engine Operators) stake data and make it available to SSA Engines (Model Operators).
-Transactional data and credit risk history is stored on a public ledger and available freely to all of the Marketplace Participants.
+Transactional data and credit risk history are stored on a public ledger and available freely to all of the Marketplace Participants.

 Model building: SSA Engine Operators choose what data to use and create models.
 Training is done using a secure computation method.
 Models are staked as well.

 Metamodel building: A machine learning metamodel is created based on an algorithm that monitors the marketplace interactions.
-The metamodel is used to supervise transactional activities, eliminate fraud and bad actors, optimise UX for end-users.
+The metamodel is used to supervise transactional activities, eliminate fraud and bad actors, optimize UX for end-users.

 Distributing gains/losses: After some time period passes, investing in credit exposure produces a profit or loss.
 This profit or loss is divided up amongst investors to the SSA Model based on how much smarter they made it.
-Models which contributed negatively will lose capital allocation.
+Models that contributed negatively will lose capital allocation.